Precise Constraints on the Energy Budget of WASP-121 b from its JWST NIRISS/SOSS Phase Curve: Acknowledgments

 \section{Acknowledgments}

 This project was undertaken with the financial support of the Canadian Space Agency through a NEAT/GTO grant.
 The contributions from RF were supported in part by Grant \#2019-1403 from the Heising-Simons Foundation.
 N.B.C. acknowledges support from an NSERC Discovery Grant, a Tier 2 Canada Research Chair, and an Arthur B.\ McDonald Fellowship and thanks the Trottier Space Institute and l'Institut de recherche sur les exoplanètes for their financial support and dynamic intellectual environment.
 L.D. is a Banting and Trottier Postdoctoral Fellow and acknowledges support from the Natural Sciences and Engineering Research Council (NSERC) and the Trottier Family Foundation.
 S.P. acknowledges support from the Swiss National Science Foundation under grant 51NF40\_205606 within the framework of the National Centre of Competence in Research PlanetS.
 R.J.M. is supported by NASA through the NASA Hubble Fellowship grant HST-HF2-51513.001, awarded by the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., for NASA, under contract NAS 5-26555.
+R.A. acknowledges the Swiss National Science Foundation (SNSF) support under the Post-Doc Mobility grant P500PT\_222212 and the support of the Institut Trottier de Recherche sur les Exoplanètes (IREx).
 D.L acknowledges financial support from NSERC and FRQNT.
 C.P.-G. acknowledges support from the E. Margaret Burbidge Prize Postdoctoral Fellowship from the Brinson Foundation.
 JDT acknowledges funding support by the TESS Guest Investigator Program G06165.
 Some/all of the data presented in this article were obtained from the Mikulski Archive for Space Telescopes (MAST) at the Space Telescope Science Institute.
 The specific observations analyzed can be accessed via \dataset[doi: 10.17909/ppjp-9743]{https://doi.org/10.17909/ppjp-9743}.

 \software{ \texttt{astropy} \citep{astropy, astropy2, astropy3}, \texttt{batman} \citep{batman}, \texttt{celerite} \citep{Foreman-Mackey2017-celerite}, \texttt{emcee} \citep{emcee}, \texttt{exoTEDRF} \citep{exotedrf, Radica2023-AwesomeSOSS, Feinstein2023-WASP39b}, \texttt{jwst} \citep{jwst}, \texttt{matplotlib} \citep{matplotlib}, \texttt{numpy} \citep{numpy}, \texttt{pandas} \citep{pandas}, \texttt{scipy} \citep{scipy} }